 Our marketable securities may be classified as either held-to-maturity or available-for-sale.
-Held-to-maturity securities represent those securities that we have both the intent and ability to hold to maturity and are carried at amortized cost.
+Held-to-maturity securities represent those securities that are held at amortized cost and that we have both the intent and the belief that it is not likely that we will be required to sell the debt security prior to its maturity and recovery of full amortized cost.
 Interest on these securities, as well as amortization of discounts and premiums, is included in interest income.
 Available-for-sale securities represent debt securities that do not meet the classification of held-to-maturity, are not actively traded and are carried at fair value, which approximates amortized cost.
 Unrealized gains and losses on these securities are considered temporary and therefore are excluded from earnings and are reported as a separate component of shareholders' equity until realized.
 When available-for-sale securities are sold, the cost of the securities is specifically identified and is used to determine the realized gain or loss.
 Securities classified as current have maturity dates of less than one year from the balance sheet date.
 Securities classified as long-term have maturity dates greater than one year from the balance sheet date.
 Available for sale securities such as ARS that fail at auction and do not liquidate under normal course are classified as long term assets, any successful auctions would be classified as current assets.
-Marketable securities as of July 31, 2009, January 31, 2009 and July 31, 2008 were classified as available-for-sale.
+All of our marketable securities as of October 31, 2009, January 31, 2009 and October 31, 2008 were classified as available-for-sale.